VisualCaseGen: Ridge World

 Step 1: Install and launch VisualCaseGen and select "Custom" case

-Here we are not running a basic predefined case with CESM.
+Here we are not running a standard case with CESM.
 We are modifying the configuration substantially by changing the ocean grid, ocean bathymetry, continental geometry and land surface properties, so you should select "Custom" here.

 Step 2: Select model components

 As you choose options, VisualCaseGen will cross out options that are incompatible with your choices.
-In the end, our choices for this case look like this:
+In the end, our choices for this case look like this and the cell below now becomes available to make specific choices within each component:

-The "Physics and Options" tabs below this allow you to specify the physics and other options for your case.
-Since we're following the setup of Wu et al (2021) we'll choose CAM4 as the CAM physics option
+The "component physics" cell allow you to specify the physics within each component for your case.
+In this case it's only the atmosphere and land components that have multiple choices.
+Since we're following the setup of Wu et al (2021) we'll choose CAM4 as the CAM physics option and CLM5 as the land option.
+Once selected, the component options cell will be triggered below which allows you to select specialized options for each component.

-and we'll select CLM5 as the land surface option with satellite phenology (SP) mode which means that aspects of the land model such as leaf-area index are prescribed as opposed to being prognosed interactively by the land biogeochemistry.
+For the atmosphere, we won't select any modifiers by slecting "none".
+Then clicking on the LND tab will open up the choice of modifiers for the land model.
+Here we'll select the satellite phenology (SP) mode for the land which means that aspects of the land model such as leaf-area index are prescribed as opposed to being prognosed interactively by the land biogeochemistry.

 Step 3: Select the model grid

-After you have selected your model components, you'll see a section where you can select our model grid.
-This can either be a "predefined" grid i.e., a grid that's already available and used within CESM, or it can be a "Custom" grid.
+After you have selected your model components, you'll see a section where you can select the model grid.
+This can either be a "Standard" grid i.e., a grid that's already available and used within CESM, or it can be a "Custom" grid.
 Here we are defining our own ocean grid and we're going to change the bathymetry and land mask, so we need to select the "Custom" option.
-When you select "Custom" you'll see three tabs: one for selecting the atmosphere (ATM) grid; one for selecting the ocean (MOM6) grid; and, one for selecting the land (CLM) grid.
+When you select "Custom" you'll be given the option to specify a directory and a name for your new grid.
+The directory is where all the new grid files will be stored and the name will be the name that will be used to refer to this new grid for the rest of the configuration process and in your CESM simulation.

-So, to set up a 1 degree grid, that is zonally reentrant we will select the "Global" grid extent and "True" for zonally reentrant.
-We'll specify 360 cells in the x direction and 180 cells in the 7 direction and specify the length of the grid in the x direction to be 360 degrees and the length of the grid in the y direction to be 180 degrees.
+We'll specify 360 cells in the x direction and 180 cells in the y direction and specify the length of the grid in the x direction to be 360 degrees and the length of the grid in the y direction to be 180 degrees.
 Note that the grid length expected here is the total length across all grid cells as opposed to the length of an individual grid cell.
+You'll also have to give your custom ocean grid a name

 Step 4: Configure the ocean bathymetry